datalab-org/datalab/pydatalab/docs/INSTALL.md

 1. If you do not already have it, install `node.js` v20 or above and the Node Package Manager (`npm`).
 It is recommended not to install node using the official installer, since it is difficult to manage or uninstall, and permissions issues may arise.
-Intead, it is recommended to install and manage versions using the [node version manager (nvm)](https://github.com/nvm-sh/nvm#installing-and-updating): `nvm install --lts`.
+Instead, it is recommended to install and manage versions using the [node version manager (nvm)](https://github.com/nvm-sh/nvm#installing-and-updating): `nvm install --lts`.
 This will install the current recommended version of node and nvm.

 2. Once installed, use it to install the `yarn` package manager: `npm install --global yarn`